All articles

 Manufacturer setup — getting started

-Complete start-to-finish setup for a manufacturer tenant.
-Enable the Manufacturing feature, point JewelTrak at the contact row that represents your own company, build your first design with full BOM, and run your first Production cycle.
+Complete start-to-finish setup for in-house manufacturing.
+Point JewelTrak at the contact row that represents your own company, build your first design with full BOM, and run your first Production cycle.

 Manufacturer setup — start to finish